mustbeperfect/definitive-opensource/.github/CONTRIBUTING.md

 - Use the project's official name, not the repository name.
 Repository names often use lowercase and place dashes in place of spaces.
 Fallback to **Title Casing** if capitalization is not clear.
 - Platform tags are listed in the following order: ```Desktop OS (Order: Windows, MacOS, Linux)```, ```Mobile (Order: Android, IOS)```, ```CLI```, ```SelfHost```, ```Web```, ```Plugin```
 - For projects with multiple repositories (EX: one for IOS, Windows, etc) link the repository with the most stars.
 - The description should be the repository description.
-If there are multiple repositories, no description, or an inadequate one, fall back to the organization, their official website, or the repo's README. **Do not write your own description and only use text from official sources of the project.** The ONLY change you can make is replacing ```|``` with ```-``` to prevent interference with GFM tables.
+If there are multiple repositories, no description, or an inadequate one, fall back to the organization, their official website, or the repo's README. **Do not write your own description, only use text from official sources of the project, and do not modify (EX: shorten) their description.** The ONLY change you can make is replacing ```|``` with ```-``` to prevent interference with GFM tables.
+If you not using the GitHub description, put the ```custom-description``` flag in the flags array so our description updator script does not override it.

->[!NOTE]
->These conventions can seem overly complicated.
-Make sure you skim over them but don't get too caught up  over them.
-Basically, just follow what's already been done and fallback here when you aren't sure of something.
+- For tags, do not use the emoji.
+Go to [tags.json](source/data/tags.json) and find the id for the tag.
+Our script will generate it's corresponding emoji when it builds the README.

 ## Guidelines
 - Check the archive, the backlog, and duplicates
 - Make sure the category is fitting
 - The pull request and commit should have concise and descriptive titles
+- One pull request per new addition
 - If a project is in the grey zone for submission guidelines, include why it should be included.
 - Proposals for new categories or the re-organization of existing categories must be discussed and approved via an issue prior to the pull request